Product

 3. Paste that full URL when prompted.

 This completes the OAuth handoff even if the browser page itself fails to load.
+(The device-code flow avoids this entirely — prefer it when available.)

 Common issue: “No provider plugins found.
 Install one via openclaw plugins install.”

-If you see this while trying auth/login, run the onboarding command directly:
+On older builds, run the onboarding command directly:

 openclaw onboard --auth-choice openai-codex